base-org/pessimism/README.md

 # pessimism

+### As of May 28, 2024, Pessimism has been deprecated and is no longer being actively maintained

 ## Because you can't always be optimistic

 _Pessimism_ is a public good monitoring service that allows for [OP Stack](https://stack.optimism.io/)